-U.S. import prices post second monthly drop on weak petroleum costs
+U.S. import prices fall, but underlying inflation stabilizing

 Last month, prices for imported petroleum fell 2.2 percent after decreasing 1.2 percent in May.
 Imported petroleum prices have not risen since gaining 0.8 percent in February.

-Import prices excluding petroleum edged up 0.1 percent after being unchanged the prior month.
-Import prices excluding petroleum increased 1.4 percent in the 12 months through June.

-Prices for imported capital goods rose 0.2 percent, the largest increase since May 2014.
-Imported motor vehicle prices fell 0.2 percent, while the cost of imported food increased 0.9 percent.
+Prices for imported capital goods rose 0.2 percent, the largest increase since May 2014, while motor vehicle prices fell 0.2 percent.
+The cost of imported food increased 0.9 percent.

-The report also showed export prices dropped 0.2 percent in June as falling vegetable, soybeans and fruit prices weighed on agricultural exports.
-Export prices fell 0.5 percent in May.
+The report also showed export prices dropped 0.2 percent in June as falling vegetable, soybeans and fruit prices weighed on agricultural exports, after falling 0.5 percent in May.

-They rose a modest 0.6 percent year-on-year, the smallest gain since prices started rising in December, curbed by lower export prices for soybeans, fruit and corn.
+They rose 0.6 percent year-on-year, the smallest gain since prices started rising in December, curbed by lower export prices for soybeans, fruit and corn.
 Export prices gained 1.5 percent in the 12 months through May.

 Reporting By Lucia Mutikani; Editing by Andrea Ricci